 I would never hire someone with a completion rate below 80%, and I try to hire 98% or above.

-Would you bring an employee into your office who only comes in four days a week?
+Would you bring an employee into your office who only comes in four days a week so I usually turn down proposal samples like these.

 The Correct Order

-When you are putting together a job proposal, UpWork has you work on the cover letter first and then answer any additional questions.
+When you are putting together a job proposal, UpWork has your work on the cover letter first and then answer any additional questions.

 But when a client sees your answer, the additional questions are at the top.